4. Mind the gap

 4.1 Tax revenue and tax structure of Belgium compared to OECD average

-The first figure shows the total tax revenue as share of GDP (the tax-to-GDP ratio) in 2020 for Belgium (other countries can be added in the top left-hand corner).
-The second figure shows the evolution between 2020 and 2021.
+The first figure shows the total tax revenue as a share of GDP (the tax-to-GDP ratio) over time for Belgium and the OECD average (other countries can be added in the top left-hand corner).
+The next figures offer more detailed information for different types of taxes and contributions.

 4.2 Total tax revenue and tax structure in some African countries